-- (2) Trash receptacles shall have a black, powder coat finish. - (3) Trash receptacles shall be generally located near the curb. - (4) One trash receptacle shall be located at each intersection. - (5) Two additional trash receptacles shall be located mid-block on streets with retail frontage. - Bollards - (1) Bollards may be used as traffic control and safety/protection devices. - (2) Decorative bollards shall be used in high-visibility areas, where bollards are required and approved during site review.
+- (2) Trash receptacles shall have a black, powder coat finish. - (3) Trash receptacles shall be generally located near the curb. - (4) One trash receptacle shall be located at each intersection. - (5) Two additional trash receptacles shall be located mid-block on streets with retail frontage.

+Bollards

+- Bollards may be used as traffic control and safety/protection devices. - (2) Decorative bollards shall be used in high-visibility areas, where bollards are required and approved during site review.

-(3) Desired style: Princeton Embedded (direct burial) Cast Iron Bollard by Spring City Electrical Manufacturing Company, or approved equivalent; finished in black to match streetlight poles.
-Simple bollards may be used in less visible areas, such as building walls at service and parking entrances that require protection from automobiles.
+(3) Desired style: Princeton Embedded (direct burial) Cast Iron Bollard by Spring City Electrical Manufacturing Company, or entrances that require protection from automobiles.
 Desired style: simple round concrete-filled metal post with a concrete cap, painted in one color to match the building architecture.